 Individuals successfully meeting the required admissions selection criteria may receive an invitation to visit our campus for an interview, which provides further insight into the applicant’s character and motivation, and allows an applicant the opportunity to interview one-on-one with a faculty member, meet with an Admissions staff member to discuss his or her application and tour our campus with students.

 The interview should be conducted in a two tier process.
-The first consisting of an interview conducted by a CER faculty member, preferably from the Occupational Therapy Department.
+The first consisting of an interview conducted by a CHER faculty member, preferably from the Occupational Therapy Programs.
 The faculty will follow a standard interview questionnaire which includes questions to assess the applicant's apparent motivation, career awareness, personal characteristics and communication skills.
-The faculty interviewer should not have access to the candidate's file, thus allowing the interviewer to pursue the objectives of the interview, without prejudice.
+The faculty interviewer should not have access to the candidate's file, thus allowing the interviewer to pursue the objectives of the interview, without bias.
 The faculty interviewer will submit an individual interview summary report to the Admissions Committee.

 The second tier of the interview process includes an "Exiting Interview" with a member of the admissions staff.
 The admission staff member will have the candidate's file and will discuss items which will assist the Admissions Committee in reaching a final decision.
 The purpose of the Exiting Interview is to verify that admissions requirements have been met, review any questions related directly to the application as well as provide the committee with additional insight to the candidate’s personal characteristics and communication skills.
 It also provides the candidate with the ability to discuss any questions or concerns about the faculty interview and/or the admissions process.
 The admissions staff person will submit an "Exiting Interview Evaluation" to the Admissions Committee.